 What do we do?

-We study gene networks that control the proliferation and death of cancer cells.
+We study gene networks that control the life and death of cancer cells.
+Currently, our particular focus is on the Rb-E2F gene network switch that controls the balance between cell proliferation and quiescence.

 What is the goal of our research?